jacquetc/skribisto/README.md

 workflow files: `audit.yml`, `ci.yml`, `release-macos.yml`, `release.yml`, `rust-next.yml`),
 which drops the `path = "../…"` attribute from each external dependency so that the `version =` beside it resolves from crates.io instead.
 Internal `crates/…` paths are left untouched.
-Jobs that never touch Cargo — `packaging-lint.yml`, `generate-release-in-appdata.yml`, `spelling.yml`, and `ci.yml`'s rustfmt/spdx/locales jobs — skip this step entirely, and `release.yml`'s `flatpak` job strips paths via its own [package/flatpak/gen-cargo-sources.sh](package/flatpak/gen-cargo-sources.sh) script (which duplicates the same sed logic) rather than via this composite action.
+Jobs that never touch Cargo (`packaging-lint.yml`, `generate-release-in-appdata.yml`, `spelling.yml`, and `ci.yml`'s rustfmt/spdx/locales jobs) skip this step entirely, and `release.yml`'s `flatpak` job strips paths via its own [package/flatpak/gen-cargo-sources.sh](package/flatpak/gen-cargo-sources.sh) script (which duplicates the same sed logic) rather than via this composite action.